 Hot Rolled vs Cold Rolled Steel: Mechanical Properties

-Cold-rolled steel members normally has around 20% increase in mechanical strength because of strain hardening.
-The hardness value also increases while making cold rolled steel from hot rolled steel due to cold forming.
-So cold rolled steel members are stronger and harder than hot rolled steel members.
-As the metal is shaped at the lower temperatures, due to work hardening effect, the cold rolled steel’s hardness, resistance against tension breaking and deformation are all increased.
+Cold-rolled steel members normally have around a 20% increase in mechanical strength because of strain hardening.
+The hardness value also increases while making cold-rolled steel from hot-rolled steel due to cold forming.
+So cold-rolled steel members are stronger and harder than hot-rolled steel members.
+As the metal is shaped at lower temperatures, due to the work hardening effect, the cold rolled steel’s hardness, resistance against tension breaking, and deformation are all increased.

-Depending on the grades of the steel the mechanical properties vary.
-In the following table, a comparison of common mechanical properties for hot rolled and cold rolled steel grade 1018 is provided to get a feel of the mechanical property changes.
+Depending on the grade of the steel the mechanical properties vary.
+In the following table, a comparison of common mechanical properties for hot-rolled and cold-rolled steel grade 1018 is provided to get a feel of the mechanical property changes.

 Hot Rolled vs Cold Rolled Steel: Manufacturing, Cost

 As the metal is hot in hot rolled steel, it needs less force and energy to shape it.
-But the force and energy requirement to shape a cold rolled product is more.
+But the force and energy required to shape a cold rolled product is more.

-Hot rolled steel is easier to make.
-Cold rolled steel involves further processing steps that increases the manufacturing steps as well as time requirement.
-So, overall the cost of cold rolled steel is much higher than hot rolled steel of same grade.
+Hot-rolled steel is easier to make.
+Cold-rolled steel involves further processing steps that increase the manufacturing steps as well as time requirements.
+So, overall the cost of cold-rolled steel is much higher than hot-rolled steel of the same grade.

 Hot Rolled vs Cold Rolled Steel: Surface characteristics

-Hot rolled steel is characterised by a scaly surface, slightly rounded corners and edges and the surface is not smooth and non-oily.
-On the contrary, cold rolled steel comes with an oily or greasy finish, very smooth surface, and very sharp edges.
-The concentricity, and straightness of cold rolled steel is better when compared to hot rolled.
+Hot rolled steel is characterized by a scaly surface, slightly rounded corners, and edges and the surface is not smooth and non-oily.
+On the contrary, cold rolled steel comes with an oily or greasy finish, a very smooth surface, and very sharp edges.
+The concentricity and straightness of cold-rolled steel are better when compared to hot-rolled.

 Hot Rolled vs Cold Rolled Steel: Dimensional Tolerances

-Cold rolled steel can produce tighter tolerances for products as compared to hot rolled steel.
-More consistent and accurate shape is the feature of cold rolled steel.
+Cold-rolled steel can produce tighter tolerances for products as compared to hot-rolled steel.
+A more consistent and accurate shape is the feature of cold-rolled steel.
 For bars, they produce true and square sections.
-Pipes and tubes of uniform concentricity and straightness are produces using cold rolled steel.
+Pipes and tubes of uniform concentricity and straightness are produced using cold-rolled steel.

 Hot Rolled vs Cold Rolled Steel: Applications

-Hot rolled steels are widely used as structural beams, railroad tracks, sheet metal, automotive frames, agricultural equipment, etc. Cold rolled steel find their application as bars, rods, strips, pipes, metal furniture, aerospace structure, hole appliances, roof and wall systems.
+Hot rolled steels are widely used as structural beams, railroad tracks, sheet metal, automotive frames, agricultural equipment, etc. Cold-rolled steel finds its application in bars, rods, strips, pipes, metal furniture, aerospace structures, hole appliances, roof, and wall systems.

 Hot Rolled vs Cold Rolled Steel: Disadvantages

-Poor surface finish, lower hardness and strength is the only concern for hot rolled steel.
+Poor surface finish, lower hardness, and strength are the only concerns for hot rolled steel.
 Cold work treatments in cold rolled steel can create internal stresses and unpredictable warping.